 By registering for this event you accept that the organisers reserve the right to cancel or postpone (if possible) the event at their discretion due to, but not limited to, adverse weather conditions, terrorism, acts of God, insufficient participants, safety issues or any other reason the organisers deem reasonable.
 If the event needs to be rescheduled, registrations will be honoured for the next event.

 Do I need to be fit for this event?

 A good level of basic fitness will help.
 If you can walk at least 8km, climb over and under some obstacles, this will get you around the course.
 You won't be penalised if you skip an obstacle!
 You’re here to have a muddy awesome experience – do it at your own pace!

 Enclosed shoes MUST be worn at all times – running shoes are ideal – spikes and bare feet are NOT PERMITTED.

-If the event has a theme, we encourage you to dress up!
+this years event is a VIKING theme, we encourage you to dress up for battle!

 As you will be going through a lot of mud, we recommend that you wear somewhat ‘disposable’ shoes and clothing, as they are going to get trashed!

 Yes, each obstacle is named, and your friendly volunteers will also be there to point you in the right direction.